chrisjdavie/interview_practice/project_euler/92_square_digit_chains/README.md

 ### Cache behaviours

 There's an optimisation for this, a common one, memoization/caching of previously caclulated results and reusing them.
-But the cached solution, while ~4x faster in the cases examine, was a much lower speed up than I expected looking at the examples.
+But the cached solution, while ~4x faster in the cases examined, was a much lower speed up than I expected looking at the examples.

 It turns out, the increase in number of steps to calculate the result is much smaller as you go to big numbers, so if you just look at small number examples, less than say `162` , you get a misrepresentation of how difficult it will be to calculate larger numbers.
 I sumarised it in the discussion as;